|Top route||Kota Kinabalu to Kuala Lumpur Intl|

 On board Malaysia Airlines flights, cabin baggage should not exceed 22x14x9in.
 If your hand luggage is bigger, the Malaysia Airlines assistance team will most likely ask you to pay extra for checked luggage.

-Malaysia Airlines offers direct flights to 73 cities in 22 different countries.
-Kuala Lumpur, Singapore, and Kota Kinabalu are the most popular cities covered by Malaysia Airlines.
+Malaysia Airlines offers direct flights to 70 cities in 22 different countries.
+Kuala Lumpur, Kota Kinabalu, and Singapore are the most popular cities covered by Malaysia Airlines.

 Malaysia Airlines concentrates most of its flight operations in Kuala Lumpur.